Introduction

 Course Square Rubble Masonry

-This type of masonry uses the same stones as used in uncorsed square rubble, but the work is levelled up to courses of varying depth.
+This type of masonry uses the same stones as used in uncoursed square rubble, but the work is levelled up to courses of varying depth.
 The courses are of varying heights.
 Each course may consist of quoins, jamb stones, bonder and through stones of the same size with smaller stones built between them up to the height of the larger stones, to complete the course.

 Regular Coursed Rubble Masonry

-Miscellaneous Types Masonry
+Miscellaneous Types of Masonry

 In this category, the stone blocks are hammer-dressed and are of irregular shapes.
 The block’s width and thickness vary from 7.5 to 15cm.
-There are two types of arrangement of stone blocks in this category and they are namely, polygonal rubble and flint rubble masonry.
+There are two types of arrangement of stone blocks in this category, and they are namely, polygonal rubble and flint rubble masonry.

 Polygonal Rubble Masonry